Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 Physical Development

 Physical development in early childhood encompasses both fine and gross motor skills.
-As children grow, they gain increasing control over their bodies, from the precise movements required for writing and drawing to the larger movements involved in running and climbing.
+As children get older, they become more able to control their bodies.
+This includes the smaller movements needed for drawing and writing, as well as the larger movements necessary for running and climbing.

 Sensory integration is also important, since children are learning to respond and process stimuli from their environment.
-In addition, developing healthy habits in nutrition and physical exercise during this time can help set the foundation for a lifetime of well-being.
+Additionally, establishing healthy habits around nutrition and physical activity during this period can set the stage for lifelong well-being.

 Early childhood education does not fit all.
 Different methodologies have been created to meet the needs of different learners and learning styles.